TahirRida/INE-Learning/README.md

 - **Authentication:** JSON Web Token (JWT) for secure authentication.
 - **Storage:** Firebase for storing videos and thumbnails, ensuring high availability and scalability.
 - **Testing:** Comprehensive testing strategies, including unit and integration tests, to ensure reliability and performance.
+- **DevOps:** Docker and Kubernetes for automated development processes, deployment, and management, ensuring fast and reliable delivery of functionality to end users.

 ## Getting Started